 Nonetheless, I searched on job websites.

 And there it was.
-A publisher near Macclesfield were looking for an editor for a computer magazine.
+A publisher near Macclesfield was looking for an editor for a computer magazine.
 That’s all it said.
 No details.

 Was the advert left over from those IDG days?